adioshun/gitBook_Object_Tracking/gating.md

 # [Introduction to Data Association](http://www.cse.psu.edu/~rtc12/CSE598C/datassocPart1.pdf)

-Gating to determine possible matching observations
+목적 : Gating to determine possible matching observations

+정의 : A method for pruning matches that are geometrically unlikely from the start.

 ![](https://i.imgur.com/c2uEroB.png)